“People pay for other media but they won’t pay for journalism”

 A lot of people don’t have the money to make a bad bet.
 Do the journalism that helps people navigate their lives and make decisions that will help them increase their means and journalism goes from being a bad bet to a logical investment.

 Journalism is not like other media and it shouldn’t actually try to be, beyond the much-needed improvement to usability, experience and technology.
 What journalism should fundamentally be to people is a service.
-The nature of journalism — one of the things that makes it so important to a society that the freedom to practice it is enshrined in our Constitution and is a metric for freedom around the world — should be such that the motive to generate revenue is the means by which it accomplishes the creation and distribution of accurate information to be used by people rather than the motive to generate revenue is the reason for distributing information.
+The nature of journalism — one of the things that makes it so important to a society that the freedom to practice it is enshrined in our Constitution and is a metric for freedom around the world — should be such that the motive is to generate revenue as the means by which it accomplishes the creation and distribution of accurate information to be used by people rather than the motive to generate revenue is the reason for distributing information.

 The difference between organizations that do the former and the organizations who do the latter is significant.